bassdman/modulerizr-webpack-plugin/README.md

     </template>
 ```
 If the name is missing or a component with this name already exists, there will be an error.
-> Until now just one component per file is possible.
+> Until now only one component per file is possible.
 Also inline components in a src-file are not possible.
 This will change in future.

 #### Slots
 The first "magic", well known from vue, web-components,...